 Melissa M. Williams LPC

+Melissa is one of the owners of Counseling Associates LLC.
 Melissa is a Licensed Professional Counselor with a wealth of experience working with children through college age and well into adulthood.
 Melissa has worked as an individual and family therapist with Counseling Associates since 2012.

 Melissa began working for the State of Missouri as a Regional Family Specialist for the Division of Youth Services.
 Melissa worked with youth that committed crimes and were working to be rehabilitated into the community.